 Start collecting fertilized eggs.
 Keep in mind how many chicks you want to hatch, how many a broody hen can sit on, and how many broody hens you’ll think you’ll have.

+Save eight eggs per broody hen.
+For my flock of 30 Australorps, I can expect two to three to go broody.
 You want to be careful not to place too many under a broody hen as she can only adequately heat what she can cover.

-Since the mama hens constantly move the eggs around underneath her (rotating them from center to the edges), the large number of eggs would all end up being too cool.
+You might be tempted to set extra eggs just in case of failure, but that will increase your chances of failure.
+Since the mama hen constantly moves the eggs around underneath her, rotating them from center to the edges, the large number of eggs would all end up being too cool.

-Once you get more than twelve, you can begin rotating out the older eggs and replacing with the newer ones.
+Only save the cleanest eggs while avoiding the large and small extremes.
+Store your eggs in an egg carton clearly marked for the breeding family.
+Once you get more than twelve, you can begin rotating out the older eggs and replacing them with the newer ones.

 Store the fertilized eggs at room temperature and don’t wash.

-Stage # 4: Managing the Broody Hen
+Stage # 4 – Managing the Broody Hen

+Now that you have a consistent flow of desirable fertile eggs, you’ll have to wait for a broody hen.
 What I mean by a broody hen is a hen that is naturally ready to sit on some eggs.
 The broody hen will be the one that sits on the eggs until they hatch.

 Let’s go ahead and set up a broody area for our future mother.
-Here’s what you’ll need:

-4 Ways to Encourage Hens to go Broody:
+4 Ways to Encourage Hens to go Broody

-- Make sure your nesting area is “secluded” and dark.
-The chickens need to feel their nesting area is a “safe” place from predators.
+- Make sure your nesting area is secluded and dark.
+The chickens need to feel their nesting area is a safe place from predators.

 - Keep the nesting boxes clean and free of mites or other annoying insects.

-Three Ways to Tell if You’ve Got a Broody Hen:
+Three Ways to Tell if You’ve Got a Broody Hen

-- The hen is continually on a nest
+- The hen is continually on a nest.

 Setting the Broody Hen